 An Independent Report on Enrollment, Community, and Fiscal Direction

 Michigan Benchmark is a nonpartisan public data organization.
-This analysis draws on eight years of student enrollment records, staffing data, financial reports, and community demographic information.
+This analysis draws on fifteen years of student enrollment records, staffing data, financial reports, community demographic data, and property tax records.
 All data sources are described in the appendix.
-Our findings are reported as the evidence shows them — including where the data complicates simpler narratives.
+Our findings are reported as the evidence shows them, including where the data complicates simpler narratives and where it raises questions that warrant further investigation.

 Between 2010 and 2026, GPPSS lost 2,021 students in total enrollment.
 That number, reported in isolation, suggests a district contracting uniformly across its population.
 The disaggregated data tells a different story.

-The district's economically disadvantaged population — students qualifying for assistance based on household income — did not decline.
+The district's economically disadvantaged population (students qualifying for assistance based on household income) did not decline.
 It grew.
 GPPSS enrolled 871 economically disadvantaged students in 2010 and 1,083 in 2026, an increase of 212 students at a time when total enrollment fell by more than two thousand.
-The entire net enrollment decline, and approximately 200 students beyond it, came from the general education population.
-The district's lower-income students stayed.
-Its higher-income students left.
+The entire net enrollment decline, and approximately 200 students beyond it, came from the non-economically-disadvantaged population.
+Students classified as economically disadvantaged stayed.
+Students outside that classification left.

 One methodological note: Michigan changed its methodology for classifying economically disadvantaged students around 2018, transitioning to a direct certification model based on SNAP, Medicaid, and other assistance programs.
 The jump in the economically disadvantaged percentage from 13.7 to 18.2 percent between 2017 and 2018 reflects in part this reclassification.
-The structural direction of the trend — rising economically disadvantaged share in a declining enrollment district — is real and consistent across the methodology change, but year-to-year comparisons spanning 2017–2018 should be interpreted with this caveat in mind.
+The structural direction of the trend is real and consistent across the methodology change: a rising economically disadvantaged share in a declining enrollment district.
+Year-to-year comparisons spanning 2017–2018 should be interpreted with this caveat in mind.
+Racial composition data from the same source is consistent with the economic pattern but does not alter the finding.

 | District | 2010 | 2015 | 2018 | 2023 | 2026 | Change |